 The Board recognizes the importance of dealing with bullying and any incident of bullying, which can have a significant impact on the safety of students, learning and school climate.
-As a result, bullying is one of the activities for which suspension must be considered (See Student Suspension Policy No 302.6.4 and Student Expulsion Policy No. 302.6.5).
-Principals must suspend a student for bullying, and consider referring that student for expulsion if:
+As a result, bullying is one of the activities for which suspension must be considered (Student Suspension Administrative Operational Procedures 302.6.4 and Student Expulsion Policy 302.6.5).
+Principals must suspend a student in Grades 4 to 12 for bullying, and consider referring that student for expulsion if: